 “Tamoo, Kilo, Chocolate, Spicey Mike, Ebo,” she said, just counting those she said died in the past year.
 Two were hit by cars, one was stabbed, another shot in the head.
 The latest perished in a fire.
 Their names were memorialized with sidewalk chalk until the rain came.
 It’s unclear whether they were marked as homeless in county death records.

-All of these problems — garbage, feces/urine, the danger of fire, disease, vermin, the collections of stolen bicycles — are part of why I believe “unsanctioned” homeless camps should never be permitted anywhere in a city.
+All of these problems — garbage, feces/urine, the danger of fire, disease, vermin, drug use, the collections of stolen bicycles — are part of why I believe “unsanctioned” homeless camps should never be permitted anywhere in a city.
 People who are homeless generally cannot do other than sleep in public places, and this must be permitted, but “camps” should not be permitted.
 A very simple way to both allow the homeless to sleep in public places but prohibit entrenched camps, would be to pass a law prohibiting anyone from occupying a public place for more than 12 hours.
 This would prevent camps from getting started.

 When police move in to clean up filthy camps, homeless activists call this a “raid”, and will often respond by refusing to cooperate or becoming aggressive.
 Their intent often seems to provoke police, as well as to create situations they can attempt to legally exploit through abuse of the legal system.
 One technique often used is to refuse to vacate a camp when asked to do so, and then to accuse the city of “confiscating” or disposing of belongings that they have failed to remove by the posted deadline.